prototypefund/reproducible-website/_docs/test_bench.md

 It is important to detect reproducibility problems in the build system before the users do, to avoid any false alarms.

-The method is usually as followed:
+The method is usually as follows:

  1. Build a first time.
  2. Save the result.